AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/asset-search-api.md

 ### Parameters
 `string tenantId`
-The tenant identifier
+Tenant identifier

 `string namespaceId`
 Namespace identifier

 `string queryString`
-The asset query string.
+Asset query string.
 Search strings are not case sensitive.

 `string filterString`
 String used to filter the asset search results.
 Filter strings are not case sensitive.
 The strings on which you can filter results are limited to the asset `AssetTypeName` property and the asset metadata properties (using the syntax filter[*property_name*]=*property_value*).

 [optional] `int skip`
-An optional parameter representing the zero-based offset of the first asset to retrieve.
+Optional parameter representing the zero-based offset of the first asset to retrieve.
 If not specified, a default value of 0 is used.

 [optional] `int count`
-An optional parameter, between 1 and 1000 (inclusive), that represents the maximum number of assets to retrieve.
+Optional parameter, between 1 and 1000 (inclusive), that represents the maximum number of assets to retrieve.
 If not specified, the default is 100.

 [optional] `[id|name] [asc|desc|] orderby`
-An optional parameter which returns assets ordered either by the asset `Id` or the asset `Name`.
+Optional parameter which returns assets ordered either by the asset `Id` or the asset `Name`.
 Specify `asc` or `desc` to return the results in ascending or descending order.
 If not specified, the default is ascending order.

 ### Response
 Returns an array of assets matching the search query and the total number of assets returned specified as `Total-Count` in the HTTP response header.